Alert Icon Updates on 2020-21

 Live Online Training

-NYSED and ASWB Approved for 12 CE contact hours
+NYSED and ASWB Approved for 18 CE contact hours

-In order to communicate successfully we start by practicing two basic skills:
+To communicate successfully we start by practicing two basic skills:

-• Being present, and
+- Being present, and

-• Getting rid of distractions.
+- Getting rid of distractions.

 We all have needs and wants that we strive to meet every day.
 These are sometimes called emotional objectives.
-We may want and need respect, control or help at times throughout the course of a day.
+We may want and need respect, control, or help at times throughout the course of a day.
 During this step in the training, each participant experiences and identifies needs and wants (e.g., I want respect or approval) in a given situation, a critical step necessary before you begin to listen actively to others.
-This crucial step grounds participants in an awareness of their own motivations, experience, and space, and importantly, enhances each participant’s ability to be present.
+This crucial step grounds participants in an awareness of their motivations, experience, and space, and importantly, enhance each participant’s ability to be present.
 Building on the skills learned in Step 1 of the training (being present while identifying your own needs and wants), participants then learn in Step 2 how to become aware of the needs and wants of others.
 Here they will practice many active listening skills using 2 line interactions and shorts scripts, including:

-• Using your eyes during this Zoom training to help your partner feel your need when you are talking
+- Using your eyes during this Zoom training to help your partner feel your need when you are talking

 In the third component of the training, participants learn and practice active empathy via a series of increasingly complicated role-plays in small groups.
 Active empathy is an essential skill underlying the ability to take another person’s perspective and better communicate with them.
 During this component of the training, participants:

-• Live inside the stories of patients/parents who need to overcome obstacles
+- Live inside the stories of patients/parents who need to overcome obstacles

-• Use role-plays to live inside very complicated stories
+- Use role-plays to live inside very complicated stories

-Through this progression of empathy training, other people’s stories become deeply internalized as participants experience the point of view of many characters; thus making it difficult to stereotype people who are different than you.
+Through this progression of empathy training, other people’s stories become deeply internalized as participants experience the point of view of many characters; thus making it difficult to stereotype people who are different from you.

 Learning Objectives